madebyelise/madebyelise.github.io/_posts/2019-01-22-scraping-diamond-information.md

 ---
 layout: post
-title: 'Getting thousands of diamonds'' information: A web scraping tutorial'
+title: 'How to do web scraping: a tutorial'
-published: true
+published: false
 ---

 Web scraping is a critical skill for any analyst or growth hacker.
 It opens up opportunities to complement your business dataset and lets you capitalize on the most abundant data source out there: the web.